ChuHan89/WSSS-Tissue/README.md

 bash run_pipeline.sh
 ```
 ### Run each step:
-- The whole pipeline of our model includes the step of classification model training, muleti-layer pseudo masks  generation, and segmentation model training.
+- The whole pipeline of our model includes the step of classification model training, multi-layer pseudo masks generation, and segmentation model training.
 You can use following scripts to run each step.
 - [Note] Please specify the argument in the command.
 You can also check run_pipeline.sh to see more details.
 #### 1、Train the classification model with the image-level label: